-In addition to our global programming, the Online Education Program also offers domestic programming to prevent atrocities in the United States.
+In addition to our global programming, the Department of Research and Online Education also offers domestic programming to prevent atrocities in the United States.
 Redefining Policing to Affirm and Instill Human Rights (REPAIR) is an online training program for law enforcement personnel that uses lessons from the atrocity-prevention field to help build capacity in US law enforcement; this training is a virtual version of the effective and highly-regarded National Law Enforcement Seminar that AIPG and the National Center for Civil and Human Rights has offered in person at The Center since 2017.

 The urgent need for this work has been highlighted by recent national protests over racial injustice and police brutality, as well as the commitment of many police departments around the country to develop more community-based approaches to policing and their role to protect and serve.
 The atrocity-prevention field, in addition to civil and human rights frameworks, provides key lessons about how to identify risk factors for violence and institute programs and practices that create productive relationships between law enforcement and citizens.
 Due to the specialized expertise of both organizations, REPAIR is the only program to offer such a comprehensive course.